Rosiglitazone and Metformin

 - This medicine may cause or make heart failure worse in some people.
 Tell your doctor if you have ever had heart failure.
 Do not take this drug if you have moderate to very bad heart failure or if you have any signs of heart failure.
 You will be watched closely for signs of heart failure when you start rosiglitazone and metformin and if your dose is raised.
 Call your doctor right away if you have swelling in the arms or legs, shortness of breath or trouble breathing, sudden weight gain or weight gain that is not normal, or are feeling very tired.
 Talk with your doctor.

 - Rarely, metformin may cause an acid health problem in the blood (lactic acidosis).
 The risk of lactic acidosis is higher in people with kidney problems and in people who take certain other drugs like topiramate.
 The risk is also higher in people with liver problems or heart failure, in older people (65 or older), or with alcohol use.
+The risk is also higher in people who are having an exam or test with contrast, surgery, or other procedures.
 If lactic acidosis happens, it can lead to other health problems and can be deadly.
-Lab tests to check the kidneys may be done while taking this medicine.
-Talk with the doctor.
+Lab tests to check the kidneys may be done while taking rosiglitazone and metformin.
+If you have questions, talk with the doctor.

 - Call your doctor right away if you have signs of too much lactic acid in the blood (lactic acidosis) like fast breathing, fast or slow heartbeat, a heartbeat that does not feel normal, very bad upset stomach or throwing up, feeling very sleepy, shortness of breath, feeling very tired or weak, very bad dizziness, feeling cold, or muscle pain or cramps.